Seven Ways to Make Classroom Games More Effective

 James Paul Gee, in What Video Games Have to Teach Us About Learning and Literacy, notes that the learning principles inherent in effective games are supported by research in cognitive science, which studies human thinking and learning, including students’ learning in classrooms.

 Some of these learning principles include the following.
 While Gee focused on video games, many of these principles also apply to simpler, low-tech classroom games.
 Use the following as a checklist when deciding whether to incorporate a particular game into your classroom routine.

-Playing the game is mildly frustrating and creates a just-right level of challenge, where student feel safe making mistakes and are motivated to try again until they succeed.
+- Playing the game is mildly frustrating and creates a just-right level of challenge, where students feel safe making mistakes and are motivated to try again until they succeed.

 Infuse Video-Game Motivations into Traditional Lessons